Education for Sustainability

 Rooftop Worm Farm: Food scraps from student lunches, staff coffee grounds, and veggie crops feed our worms and other compost organisms.

-Transportation: Our community is aware transportation is a main cause of carbon pollution.
-Our most recent pledge is to limit the number of cars that are on the road by initiating a number of carbon reduction alternatives for our commuters.
+Transportation: Transportation is a main cause of carbon pollution.
+Our most recent pledge is to limit the number of cars that are on the road by initiating a number of carbon reduction alternatives for our families and staff.
 Including, carpooling contests, bike to school days, and a PHS bus that transports students to and from school.